gsquarediv/vortextricks/README.md

 # VortexTricks

-**Automate Vortex setup and game registration for Steam & GOG (Heroic)**
+**Automate Vortex Mod Manager setup in Linux for Steam & Heroic**

 VortexTricks is a lightweight, self‑contained Python utility that

-* Detects your Steam and GOG/Heroic installations
+* Detects your Steam and Heroic installations
-* Enumerates all installed games
-* Resolves duplicate titles between the two stores
+* Resolves duplicate titles between your Steam and GOG libraries
 * Creates the necessary WINE prefix / WINE bottles
 * Registers the games inside Vortex by adding the correct registry keys and creating save‑game / `AppData` symlinks
-* Downloads and installs the latest Vortex release when needed
+* Downloads and installs the latest Vortex release

 > **⚠️ Disclaimer** – This project is provided as-is.
 Use it at your own risk.